 - Check for the size and length of the required fields and indexes.

 - Confirm cluster index and non-cluster index for a given table.

 - Exceptions and error handling in database level.

 - Check for coverage (all possible conditions, loops, user data etc).

 - Use of train operation while fetching data.

-- Manual execution should give desired output to the end user with desired resource.
+- Manual execution should give the desired output to the end-user with the desired resource.

 - Manual execution should update/modify the tables.